-It is the convergence of sciences; physical, biological, and behavioral sciences. it is how the human body moves based on PST principles, strategies, and techniques.
+It is the convergence of sciences; physical, biological, and behavioral sciences.
+It is how the human body moves based on PST principles, strategies, and techniques.
 The scientific approach to movement is utilized in the golf swing to prevent injuries as well as prevent adverse effects to the golf swing.

 Jeff is a graduate of the University of Michigan School of Physical therapy.
 He went on to obtain his Masters of Science in Orthopedics from the University of Indianapolis.
 Jeff is a board certified Orthopedic Clinical Specialist with over 23 years of experience.

 Jeff has attended many educational conferences on orthopedic and sports related injuries.
-In 2015 her completed a fellowship program in AFS through the Gray Institute.
-He is also TPI certified and works with golfers of all ages and abilities. he has in-depth knowledge and experience with osteopathic manual therapy, joint mobilization techniques, McKenzie treatment techniques, as well as other manual therapies.
+In 2015 he completed a fellowship program in AFS through the Gray Institute.
+He is also TPI certified and works with golfers of all ages and abilities.
+He has in-depth knowledge and experience with osteopathic manual therapy, joint mobilization techniques, McKenzie treatment techniques, as well as other manual therapies.
 In addition to manual therapy, patient education is utilized as an important part of treatment.
 Jeff is also a certified strength and conditioning specialist.

 Jeff is a member of the American Physical Therapy association (APTA) and the Michigan Physical Therapy Association (MPTA).
-He is also a member of the Sports Medicine section of the APTA and the American college of Sports Medicine. he is active in the sports medicine community working with athletes of all ages, including collegiate and professional. he served as the head PT of Detroit Rockers soccer team for the 23000-2001 season.
+He is also a member of the Sports Medicine section of the APTA and the American college of Sports Medicine.
+He is active in the sports medicine community working with athletes of all ages, including collegiate and professional.
+He served as the head PT of Detroit Rockers soccer team for the 23000-2001 season.
 Plymouth Physical Therapy Specialists are currently providing sports medicine to are high schools.